-*On National Nurse Day May 6, this date in 1920, Black Cross Nurses are affirmed.
+*On National Nurse Day, May 6, this date in 1920, affirms the Black Cross Nurses Association.
 The organization was the women's auxiliary of the Universal Negro Improvement Association and African Communities League.

-Officially the Universal African Black Cross Nurses; an international organization of nurses which was founded based upon the model of the Red Cross.
+Officially the Universal African Black Cross Nurses, an international organization of nurses, was founded based upon the model of the Red Cross.
 They were established to provide health services and education to people of African descent.
 In 1920, Henrietta Vinton Davis established the Black Cross Nurses (BCN) in Philadelphia as an auxiliary of (UNIA).
 The BCN served as the women's auxiliary of the UNIA, placing women in a supportive role, while the men's auxiliary served in a protective role.
 Marcus Garvey wanted everyone in the UNIA to feel they belonged within the organization, and the BCN served that purpose for women.

-In their beginning the BCN was based on the World War I nurse model of the Red Cross.
-Local chapters were established with a matron, head nurse, secretary, and treasurer to provide health services and hygiene education to black members of the community.
-Few programs existed which would admit people of African descent into nursing training at the time and many health facilities provided unequal care to black patrons; one of the goals of the organization was to address these discrepancies.
-Doctors, nurses, and lay practitioners took courses ranging from six months to a year to make sure that standardized care was being given.
+In the beginning, the BCN was based on the World War I nurse model of the Red Cross.
+Local chapters were established with a matron, head nurse, secretary, and treasurer to provide health services and hygiene education to black community members.
+Few programs existed that would admit people of African descent into nursing training at the time, and many health facilities provided unequal care to black patrons; one of the organization's goals was to address these discrepancies.
+Doctors, nurses, and lay practitioners took courses ranging from six months to a year to ensure that standardized care was being given.